debils-tech/not_zero/README.md

 ## Project status and roadmap

-Project is now developing by the single person, so development is not very fast.
-It currently at very early stage, can contain breaking changes **(including a possibility of user data loss)**.

-Here is roadmap of project and what features are necessary to "complete" each stage:
+The project is currently being developed by only one person and is at a very early stage of development.
+There may be many experimental and disruptive changes.

+Development is divided into several stages, with specific features planned for each stage.
+Major progress and current goals can be viewed in [repository Milestones](https://github.com/debils-tech/not_zero/milestones).
+The current roadmap is as follows:

 <details>
 <summary> Alpha </summary>